cwbieganek/cwbieganek/README.md

 # Projects

 - GIS web application that allows downloading of WFS layers in the web map.
 Uses OpenLayers, Material UI, and GeoServer.
-[Demo](https://ol-gs-download-widget.pages.dev/) | [Repo](https://github.com/cwbieganek/ol-gs-download-widget)
+This one does not have a demo running 24/7 since it requires paying for a VM running GeoServer.
+[Repo](https://github.com/cwbieganek/ol-gs-download-widget)
 - To Do List application.
-Built using SvelteKit and TypeScript.
+Overused, but a classic.
+I was amazed at how easy this was to build with Svelte.
+Uses SvelteKit and TypeScript.
 [Demo](https://svelte-todo-list-cpv.pages.dev/) | [Repo](https://github.com/cwbieganek/svelte-todo-list)
 - Table Filter Builder application that allows the user to build and apply a filter to a data table.
 Built using React, Blueprint components, and TypeScript.
 [Demo](https://table-filter-builder.pages.dev/) | [Repo](https://github.com/cwbieganek/table-filter-builder)